prestonharberts/fedora-40-configuration/docs/show-password-asterisks-in-terminal.md

 # Show password asterisks in terminal

-Open Terminal, and run the following command to open the visudo config:
+Run the following command to open the visudo config:

 ```
 sudo visudo